 Editors in chief

-is the Rijksmuseum Chair for Studio Practice and Technical Art History at University of Amsterdam and senior researcher in Technical Art History at the Rijksmuseum Amsterdam.
-She is currently Visiting Professor at the Venice Center for Digital and Public Humanities, Ca’Foscari University, Venice.
+is Director of the Hamilton Kerr Institute and Deputy Director Conservation and Heritage Science at the Fitzwilliam Museum (February 2022).
+From 2016-2022 she held the Rijksmuseum Chair for Studio Practice and Technical Art History at University of Amsterdam and was senior researcher in Technical Art History at the Rijksmuseum.
+She is currently Visiting Professor at the Venice Center for Digital and Public Humanities, Ca'Foscari University, Venice.

 is a PhD candidate in the NWO Down to the Ground project at the University of Amsterdam, where she also received her MSc in Technical Art History.
-She studies the spread of coloured grounds in the Netherlands 1550-1650.
+Her research combines art history with technical analysis of cross-sections and data science to study the spread of coloured grounds in the Netherlands 1550-1650.

 Brian Castriota, Guest editor, Special Issue #1